AvikNayak22/SpendWisely/README.md

 # SpendWisely

-SpendWisely is an easy-to-use expense management application that helps users keep track of their spending and manage their finances effectively.
+SpendWisely is a full-stack financial management application that helps users track their expenses and incomes, analyze their spending habits, and manage their finances efficiently.

 ## Features

 - **User Authentication**: Easily register, login, and logout to securely access your account.
 - **Transaction Management**: Add, edit, and delete transactions with ease, including details like amount, type, category, reference, and date.
 - **Filtering and Sorting**: Filter and sort transactions based on date range, type, and category to quickly find the information you need.
-- **Analytics**: Visualize your spending patterns over time with simple graphs and charts, helping you understand where your money is going.
+- **Analytics**: Visualize your spending patterns over time with tabular data and charts, helping you understand where your money is going.
 - **Responsive Design**: Enjoy a seamless experience across devices, whether you're using a desktop, tablet, or smartphone.

 ## Demo